 With a VA panel offering 3,000:1 contrast, image quality is no joke either.
 The CV27Q has a low black level that made image depth look great, particularly with HDR titles.
 But as far as HDR goes, this monitor only goes up to 400 nits brightness; we prefer HDR displays that hit at least 600 nits.

 Bonus features include Aorus’ active noise cancellation (ANC) feature, which uses two mics on the front bezel to reduce background noise others may hear coming from your gaming headset, a 1500R curve and RGB lighting on the back.
-But if money is (somehow) no object, the pricey $2,000 Acer Predator X35 is a dream come true, and the Asus ROG Strix XG279Q on this page is a hair faster.
+The Asus ROG Strix XG279Q on this page is a hair faster.

 The Razer Raptor 27 is the best gaming monitor for 144 Hz refresh rates.
 It'll make any gamer you know jealous with premium touches, like an RGB stand, flat green cables for cable management and drool-worthy build quality.
 Plus, HDR delivery is some of the best we’ve seen in an edge-lit panel yet.

 Despite its 144Hz refresh rate, the Raptor 27 was able to stay competitive with 165Hz monitors in our benchmarking.
 There wasn't significant motion blur, but finicky, pro-level players will have to choose between dealing with it or activating the backlight strobe, which limits you to 120Hz, reduces brightness by 40% and grays out FreeSync and G-Sync Compatibility.